05. Design Beautiful Emails

 Most important of all?
 Be sure to test your emails.
-Use a tool like Email on Acid to get a preview of how your emails will look on different devices.
+Use a tool like Litmus or Email on Acid to get a preview of how your emails will look on different devices.
 If something looks off, you'll have time to fix it before sending it to your subscribers.

 Build beautiful emails with our easy-to-use templates.
 Try AWeber for free today!